Office: 304 Thurmond

 Use my or Make An Appointment

 Office hours are all held in Thurmond 304.
 You can also make an appointment outside of my office hours if you need.
-I've scattered the morning and afternoon office hours across MW and TR schedules.
-Hopefully you will have something that works if not make an appointment.

 My research is in the area of Privacy and Security particularly with regard to Human Computer Interaction.
 I utilize a variety of methods in my work including prototype development, quantitative, and qualitative analysis.
 I am working on creating effective ways to configure security and privacy policies, currently focused on the configuration of policies for third party applications.
 As part of this research, I am exploring contextual configuration of policies at runtime instead of install time.
 Instead of forcing users to learn the way security systems are designed, we should be designing our security systems to work for our users.
 On occasion, this may mean modifying the underlying access control frameworks to meet these needs.
 This is the way I have approached the usable security problem in my research.
 I try to understand the user and their needs in order to inform the design of the underlying access control systems.